stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 Broadcast Variables
 -------------------

-You can easily broadcast a data set `DataSet<T>` to all nodes executing a specific operator.
+Broadcast variables allow you to make a data set available to all parallel instances of an operation, in addition to the regular input of the operation.
+This is useful for auxiliary data sets, or data-dependent parameterization.
 The data set will then be accessible at the operator as an `Collection<T>`.

 - **Broadcast**: broadcast sets are registered by name via `withBroadcastSet(DataSet, String)`, and
 - **Access**: accessible via `getRuntimeContext().getBroadcastVariable(String)` at the target operator.